achesco/tumblr-toolkit/README.md

 synology-nodejs-bin
 ===================

 NodeJS binary build for Synology DiskStation.
-Only one for now.
+Only one for the moment.

 Supported Models
 ================